 While you still have them under your wing, teach your teen how to avoid trouble with a credit card.
 Here are a few common pitfalls they should know about.

 There are a number of ways for a teenager to qualify for a credit card.
 Your best bet is to help your teen apply for a secured or prepaid credit card.
 You may also be able to sign them up as an authorized user on your account, but you should only do so if you have good credit card habits yourself.
-Make sure you always compare cards to find the best fit for you and your teen’s needs.
+Always compare cards to find the best fit for you and your teen’s needs.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.